devanchit/Health-Connect/README.md

 Health Connect 🏥💬
 A web-based Health App that connects patients with doctors, allowing seamless communication, report sharing, and doctor management.

-🚀 Features
+🚀 Features  <br>
-✅ Patient Login/Signup – Patients can create an account and log in.
+✅ Patient Login/Signup – Patients can create an account and log in. <br>
-✅ Doctor Login/Signup – Doctors can register and manage their profiles.
+✅ Doctor Login/Signup – Doctors can register and manage their profiles. <br>
-✅ Admin Panel – Admins can add and manage doctors.
+✅ Admin Panel – Admins can add and manage doctors. <br>
-✅ Chat Functionality – Patients can chat with doctors for consultations.
+✅ Chat Functionality – Patients can chat with doctors for consultations. <br>
-✅ Report Sharing – Patients can upload and share reports with doctors.
+✅ Report Sharing – Patients can upload and share reports with doctors. <br>

-🛠️ Tech Stack
+🛠️ Tech Stack <br>
-Frontend: React.js, Chakra UI
+Frontend: React.js, Chakra UI <br>
-Backend: Node.js, Express.js
+Backend: Node.js, Express.js <br>
-Database: MongoDB
+Database: MongoDB <br>
-Authentication: JWT (JSON Web Token)
+Authentication: JWT (JSON Web Token) <br>
-Real-time Chat: Firebase
+Real-time Chat: Firebase <br>
-File Uploads: Firebase
+File Uploads: Firebase <br>

-🖥️ Usage
+🖥️ Usage <br>
-Register/Login as a patient, doctor, or admin.
+Register/Login as a patient, doctor, or admin. <br>
-Admin can add doctors through the admin panel.
+Admin can add doctors through the admin panel. <br>
-Patients can chat with doctors for consultations.
+Patients can chat with doctors for consultations. <br>
-Patients can upload medical reports and share them with doctors.
+Patients can upload medical reports and share them with doctors. <br>

 ## 📸 Screenshots